April 30, 2021

 Penalties.
 When the EU introduced GDPR, they published guidelines and sizable potential fines well in advance, ensuring they would be taken seriously.
 These called for between 2-4% of global revenue and issued enormous fines to companies that didn’t comply.
 GDPR went into effect a year ago on May 25th, 2018. named regional entities would be able to monitor and report on violations, and they got to work immediately on investigations.

 Fines.
 One of the first reported fines made public was relatively merciful.
 A breach taking place in Germany within weeks of GDPR resulted in smaller fines than allowable.
-On September 8th, 2018, a German social media platform reported a breach of Personally Identifiable Information (PII) including email addresses and password information that was posted online, and the record count was over 300K individuals.
+On September 8th, 2018, a German social media platform reported a breach of Personally Identifiable Information (PII).
+This included email addresses and password information that was posted online.
+The record count totaled over 300K individuals.
 Investigators found the fault was due to an outdated storage method that should have been corrected.
-The organization took accounts offline and improved its security profile, which resulted in what the regulator called a Proportionate Penalty of €20,000 ($22,363 USD).
+The organization took its accounts offline and improved its security profile.
+This resulted in what the regulator called a Proportionate Penalty of €20,000 ($22,363 USD).
 They also kept their name out of the press.

 The CCPA model is different and has more flexibility, but has mirrored the patterns of the GDPR rollout.
 It allows for fines of up to $2,500 per violation and $7,500 per intentional violation.
 California does not place a cap on the total amount of fines.
-Unlike the GDPR, the CCPA provides businesses with a period of 30 days to cure alleged violations of the law before a fine can be assessed.
-Many more details can be found here.
+The CCPA is different than GDPR.
+CCPA provides businesses with a period of 30 days to cure alleged violations of the law.
+No fines can be assessed until 30 days have passed.
+Several additional details are listed here.

-You should assess risk and educate ALL of your clients.
+You should offer cyber risk assessments and educate all clients about these regulations.
 Most of them do some degree of business already with California companies or individuals.
-You should encourage technology risk mitigation practices and executive-led cybersecurity initiatives including educating the workforce, proactive process, and documented planning driven from the top.
-Of course, you should have a risk transfer strategy in front of each and every client, which offers a bench of talent to properly respond to incidents, remedy potential problems immediately, and provide for counsel to represent your clients’ interests.
+You should encourage technology risk mitigation practices and executive-led cybersecurity best practices initiatives.
+These include educating the workforce, proactive process, and documented planning driven from the top.
+You should certainly plan a risk transfer strategy with each and every client.
+This offers clients a bench of talent to properly manage incident response.
+This will remedy potential problems immediately, and provide for counsel to represent your clients’ interests.